 Patients

-All women in the cohort were > 18 diagnosed with pathologically staged 0-II in situ and invasive breast cancer treated with BCS and adjuvant whole-breast radiation at a single institution.
+All women in the cohort were aged > 18 years and diagnosed with pathologically staged 0-II in situ and invasive breast cancer treated with BCS and adjuvant whole-breast radiation at a single institution.

-Patients were queried from four institutional review board-approved prospective clinical trials investigating the use of hypo-fractionated radiation in this patient population (n = 1317) and from an institutional database of breast cancer patients treated at our institution during the period of 2003-2015 (n = 1248).
+Patients were from four institutional review board-approved prospective clinical trials investigating the use of hypo-fractionated radiation in this patient population (n = 1317) and from an institutional database of breast cancer patients treated at our institution during the period of 2003-2015 (n = 1248).
 Disease status was updated for all patients from these 4 studies and from the institutional database using study visits, breast imaging, or visits with other breast-cancer physicians.
-Follow up, local recurrence, and distant recurrence data were collected by review of electronic medical record or physical chart.
+Follow-up, local recurrence, and distant recurrence data were collected by review of electronic medical records or physical charts.
 Three hundred and thirty-nine patients were enrolled in both the prospective clinical trials and the institutional database and were counted only once in the analysis.
-Sixty-two women had no physical or electronic chart available and were thus excluded from the list of patients.
+Sixty-two women had no physical or electronic charts available and were thus excluded from the list of patients.
 The final number of patients included in the overall analysis was 2164.
 This study was approved by the Institutional Review Board (IRB 17-00993).

 Tumor characteristics